yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ---

 ## What should be done?
-- Minimise the amount of HTTP requests
+1. Minimise the amount of HTTP requests
-- Perform image compression
+2. Perform image compression
-- Minify content where possible
+3. Minify content where possible
-- Strategic DOM manipulation
+4. Strategic DOM manipulation
+5. ???
+6. Profit

 ---